Value Exchange Marketing: When a business provides a prospect with valuable information in exchange for information about them (i.e. email address).

 To address #1 and #2, answer the following questions:

 - What information is meaningful, relevant, and valuable to a future customer?

 - What information will help them make a better decision with their upcoming purchase?

-Here’s an example from an HVAC business, using a value exchange to collect contact information on a landing page:
+Here’s an example of an HVAC business out of Orangeville, Ontario using a value exchange to collect contact information on a landing page:

-Your resource doesn’t have to be monumental or massively time consuming to create — it can be much more simple than this guide. 🙂
+- Keep it simple — Your resource doesn’t have to be monumental or massively time-consuming to create

-In three months, Bryan’s generated 40 leads using this checklist to exchange value with visitors to their website.
+- They work — In three months, Bryan’s generated 40 leads using this checklist!

 WANT TO LEARN MORE?